Dr Karin Alexander

 Dr Mark Hutton

 Mark has been in private practice in Mt Gambier and a member of the ADA since graduating in Adelaide in 1975.
 He has represented ADASA in the Limestone Coast as a Country Councillor since 1997 and served ADASA as President on two occasions in 2004 and 2007.
-Mark was closely involved in the formation of the Limestone Coast Partnership eleven years ago and still continues this involvement.
-Mark has been active over a long period on matters such as media presentations; fluoridation of water supplies; workforce shortages, particularly in rural areas; improving access to oral health care for older people; strategies to achieve support for our dental schools and the development of fair processes to protect our members' interests.
-Mark has been a Federal Councillor since 2006 and he is Vice-Chair of the ADA Inc. Policy Committee.
-He is an Australian Dental Council Councillor and also an ADC examiner.
+Mark was closely involved in the formation of the Limestone Coast Partnership in 2001.
+Mark has been active over a long period on matters such as media presentations; fluoridation of water supplies; workforce issues, particularly in rural areas; improving access to oral health care for older people; and the development of fair processes to protect our members' interests.
+Mark has been a Federal Councillor since 2006 , a member of the ADA Federal Executive since 2014 and he is Chair of the ADA Constitution and Policy Committee.
+He is an Australian Dental Council Board member.
 He is a Fellow of the International College of Dentists, a Fellow of the Academy of Dentistry International, a Fellow of the Pierre Fauchard Academy and a life member of ADASA.

 Dr Angela Pierce